Libido Speedway

 Libido Speedway is an album by Orbit, released in 1997 on A&M Records.
 It won a Boston Music Award, for the best debut album of 1997.

-The album's first single was "Medicine", which was a modern rock radio hit; the band had considered rewriting it after determining that it sounded too much like the Pixies.
+The album's first single was "Medicine", which was a modern rock radio hit; the band had considered rewriting it after determining that it sounded too much like Pixies.
 Orbit supported the album by playing the second stage on select 1997 Lollapalooza dates.

 Production

 The album was produced by Ben Grosse and the band.
 Many of the songs were written by coming up with the bass line first.

 Critical reception

 The Chicago Reader called "Medicine" a "memorable car-radio rocker."
 The Chicago Tribune thought that "echo tracks and excessive vocal layering clutter an otherwise peppy, involving record."

 The Daily Breeze determined that "Orbit has the rare ability to juxtapose a ferocious instrumental attack with buzzing melodies and make it work."
 The Omaha World-Herald deemed the album "crunchy, stripped-down rock that has a melodic aftertaste."

 AllMusic called the album "an entertaining collection of punk-pop and post-grunge power-pop, driven by fizzy melodies and fuzzy guitar riffs."